Ashemaro/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd: prints the absolute path of the current working directory
+0-current_working_directory: prints the absolute path of the current working directory
+1-listit: prints the contents list of current directory